San Francesco del Prato, Parma: History

 After the suppression of the rites in 1800, the church became a city jail.
 Cells were in the nave, and this led to a replacement of the windows, and covering of the frescos.
 The bell-tower held the isolation cell for special prisoners.

+Restoration

-The church is undergoing restoration, and plans to be reconsecrated in 2021.
+The church is undergoing restoration work.

+On the façade, the prison windows have been closed; two large single-lancet windows which were found during the restoration were largely intact.
+The door on the left aisle was reopened.
+Frescoes in the apse have been partially restored.